silaspe/maths/docs/set_theory.md

 $$ pow \text{ Is pronounced "the power set of" as in "} pow(S) \text{" and I'll get to the meaning in the next chapter.} $$

-$$ ∩ \text{ Is pronounced "and" and means "} a ∩ b \text{ is true if and only if statement } a \text{ is true and } b \text{ is true", it can also mean the intersection of two sets, in that case, it is pronounced "intersectioned with", but I'll get to it's formal meaning in the next next next chapter..} $$
+$$ ∩ \text{ Is pronounced "and" and means "} a ∩ b \text{ is true if and only if statement } a \text{ is true and } b \text{ is true", it can also mean the intersection of two sets, in that case, it is pronounced "intersectioned with", but I'll get to it's formal meaning in the next next next next chapter..} $$

 $$ = : \text{ Is pronounced "equals by definition" and means "define the thing on the left as the thing on the right", or was it the other wat around?} $$